THEdavehogue/glassdoor-analysis/README.md

-#Analyzing Employer Trends
+#Analyzing Employee Happiness
-######Data Science Immersive Capstone Project
+####Data Science Immersive Capstone Project
 ___
 ## Overview:
 The goal of this project is to analyze topics in Glassdoor's employee reviews, in order to understand what employees like and dislike about their employers.
 To answer this question, I will need to accomplish a few things:
 - Identify employers that have significantly high and low scores, and that have enough reviews to collect a large corpus.
 - Collect employee review data for each of the employers that I have identified as a target for analysis.
-- Analyze a corpus of positive feedback and a corpus of negative feedback using NLP techniques.
-Identify topics and their relative importances or frequency.
+- Analyze a corpus of employee feedback using Natural Language Processing techniques.
+Identify latent topics and their relative importances using Non-Negative Matrix Factorization.

 ___
-#### Gathering Data
+### Gathering Data
 In order to choose which employers to focus on for this analysis, I utilized Glassdoor's Employers API to pull all the employers in their database.
 In order to gather a large enough corpus of reviews, I chose to focus on companies with at least 100 reviews.

 <p align="center">